 Ashwagandha is purely rejuvenating and safe to be utilised as a supplement for the whole family including children.

-The most cost-effective and lowest dose of Ashwagandha is 300 to 600 mg.
+The most cost-effective dose of Ashwagandha is 300 to 600 mg.

 Try being creative by mixing the extract with buttermilk, or honey.
 To add some excitement, try using the extract in green tea, shakes, smoothies and even desserts.

-We know exactly how hard it can be to find a super high quality Ashwagandha, which is why we made our Organic full spectrum KSM66® Ashwagandha which is also Vegan, GF, and NON-GMO with 5% Withanolides.
+We know exactly how hard it can be to find a super high quality Ashwagandha, which is why we made our Organic full spectrum KSM66® Ashwagandha which is also Vegan, Gluten Free, and NON-GMO with 5% Withanolides.